Rugby Australia: Members

 Rugby Australia's members (shareholders) include state and territory Rugby unions, together with the owners of the Super Rugby bodies within Australia and the Rugby Union Players' Association (RUPA).

-Members exercise their voting rights at the annual general meeting.
-Under the new constitution adopted in 2012, the eight existing state and territory member unions, the RUPA and each Super Rugby team owner each provide a delegate who has one allocated vote.
-A delegate from a member union with more than 50,000 registered players in their region is granted a second vote.
-Only the New South Wales Rugby Union and Queensland Rugby Union exceed that mark at present, so the total number of members' votes is currently sixteen.
+Members may exercise their voting rights at the annual general meeting.
+Under the current Constitution adopted in 2012, the eight existing state and territory Member Unions, RUPA and each of the current Super Rugby team licensees are entitled to vote with the exception of NSW Waratahs as it is now owned by Rugby Australia.
+Member Unions with more than 50,000 registered players in their region are granted an additional vote.
+Only the New South Wales Rugby Union and Queensland Rugby Union exceed that mark at present, so the total number of members' votes is currently 14.
 There are also a number of affiliated groups that do not have voting rights.

 Under this revised governance system, a greater share of influence and control shifted from grass roots team and club representation through the state and territory unions to commercial team owners and the professional players association.

 Note: The Australian Society of Rugby Referees, and Australian Universities Rugby Union were also previously non-voting affiliates until 2005 and 2014, respectively.
 New South Wales Country Rugby Union and Sydney Rugby Union were also non-voting affiliates until April 2017.

 Prior to 2012, the voting franchise made no allowance for Super Rugby teams or the Players' Association.
 There were simply fourteen votes split as follows: